FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 Let's get the width of our website under control.

-One common way to do that is to create a `container` class and strategically apply to that to various elements to keep their widths in check.
+One common way to do that is to create a `container` class and strategically apply that to various elements to keep their widths in check.

 We want our `container` class to keep everything inside of it at a width of `1240px`.
-Create that class in your CSS and begin apply it where you think it's needed.
+Create that class in your CSS and apply it where you think it's needed.

-Is there anywhere that you may need to create an extra wrapping `<div>` around some of your content to contain it without conflicting with the background treatment later?
+Is there anywhere that you may need to create an extra wrapping `<div>` around some of your content to contain it without conflicting with a full-width background treatment?

 ---

-# Exercise 4
+## Exercise 4

 Time to start floating some content!

-Team up with a partner and go through the comp to figure out where you'll need to apply floats to execute the design.
+Team up with a partner and go through the design comp to figure out where you'll need to apply floats to execute the design.

 Work together to rough out the CSS that will float these elements.
 We'll reconvene as a class and share our solutions.